 Unlock and remove the battery.

-Loosen screws securing two service doors on the bottom of the notebook.
+Loosen screws securing two service doors on the bottom.

 Remove both service doors.